jfrome1/NTW2029/src/content/docs/courses/Policies/genAIpolicy.md

 - generate writing examples for discussion or to illustrate my points
 - revise handouts or lecture notes
 - revise online course content, including on Canvas and my course website
-- revise my written feedback on assignments (I write the draft feedback without GenAI and do all final revisions)
+- revise my written feedback on assignments (I write the initial feedback without GenAI and do all final revisions)